The long coming and overdue crackdown on the corruption in the world of commodity trading.

 Their shipping arm, Nyala shipping S.A, are a major actor in the African trade to the point that their terms in the tanker market are the reference superseding the SHELLVOY6.

-The Swiss-firm belongs to a special sub category of traders.
+Addax belongs to a special sub-category of traders.

 While most of the traders also correspond to physical operations and therefore purchase or the sale of a cargo with a view to deliver it (taking a position on the market as a result of the anomalies in order to make a profit), traders like ADDAX also breathe on extremely good contracts, licences practically irrespective of the market forces.

-With only a very limited trade view, no technological advances, or whatsoever… the only competitive advantages underpinning a business on the “ADDAX model” is an alloy of contracts, personal relationships doped by the instinct of a real businessman.
+With only a very limited trade view, no technological advances, or whatsoever… the only competitive advantages underpinning a business on the “ADDAX model” is an alloy of contracts, personal relationships doped by the instinct of a real businessman in the long dark river flowing, inoxerably towards a vast ocean of mysteries.

 NIGERIA: CHINESE OIL FIRM BUYS ADDAX PETROLEUM